 SQL Server Port: The port on which your SQL Server is listening for connections.
 Default value: 1433.

-SQL Server User: The read-only user that can read the tables in your database.
+SQL Server User: The read-only user who has the permissions to read tables in your database.

-SQL Server Password: Password for the read-only user.
+SQL Server Password: The password for the read-only user.

 Database Name: The database that you wish to replicate.

 Schema Name: The schema that holds the tables to be replicated.
 Default value: dbo.

 Connect through SSH: Enable this option to connect to Hevo using an SSH tunnel, instead of directly connecting your SQL Server database host to Hevo.
 This provides an additional level of security to your database by not exposing your SQL Server setup to the public.
 Read Connecting Through SSH.